-In this chapter, you'll be introduced to the concept of joining tables, and explore the different ways you can enrich your queries using inner joins and self-joins.
+In this chapter, you'll be introduced to the concept of joining tables, and will explore the different ways you can enrich your queries using inner joins and self joins.
 You'll also see how to use the case statement to split up a field into different categories.

 In this chapter, you'll come to grips with different kinds of outer joins.
 You'll learn how to gain further insights into your data through left joins, right joins, and full joins.
 In addition to outer joins, you'll also work with cross joins.

-In this chapter, you'll learn more about set theory using Venn diagrams and you will be introduced to union, union all, intersect, and except clauses.
-You'll finish by investigating semi-joins and anti-joins, which provide a nice introduction to subqueries.
+In this chapter, you'll learn more about set theory using Venn diagrams and get an introduction to union, union all, intersect, and except clauses.
+You'll finish by investigating semi joins and anti joins, which provide a nice introduction to subqueries.

-In this closing chapter, you'll learn how to use nested queries to add some finesse to your data insights.
-You'll also wrap all of the content covered throughout this course into solving three challenge problems.
+In this closing chapter, you'll learn how to use nested queries and you'll use what you’ve learned in this course to solve three challenge problems.